keithalewis/papers/vocab/index.md

 It is how human beings communicate.

-Each entry provides a definition in plain English and assigns mathematical names for the concepts.
+Each entry provides a definition in plain English and assigns mathematical names for the concepts involved in the definition.
 These are immediately followed by an exegesis of the limitations involved in using mathematics to model the real world.

 The real world is big, complicated, and messy.
 Mathematics can be used to bring some order and rationality but will always remain a poor shadow.[1]

 (who, what, when, where, why)

-There are many participants in financial markets trading instruments during market hours using the varied mechanisms available.
+Parties in financial markets trade [instruments](instrument.md).

+Exchanges provide a nearly instantaneous mechanism for liquidity providers to offer standard instruments to any customer able to set up a margin account.

+More complicated transactions are handled over-the-counter.
+A buyer contacts a seller and negotiates a contract for the exchange of cash flows.
+The buyer is usually a company and the seller is usually an investment bank that they have an established relationship with.
+Instead of a margin account they have collateral agreements to mitigate the risk of of multiple transactions.

+Brokers and dealers are intermediaries used to facilitate over-the-counter transactions.
+They are similar to exchanges but less efficient.

+Investors hope
+to generate better returns than the prevailing riskless interest rate by taking on some risk.
+Speculators believe they have information that might generate even higher returns.
+Hedgers can use market instruments to reduce their risk.

 Every participant is a legal entity, either an individual or a corporation, that can be held accountable for their actions.
 They